azavalny/data-structures-algorithms/README.md

 3. If **A** is easy, **B** could be anything.
 Just because you can't solve **A** in polynomial time with **B** dosen't mean you can't use any other polynomial algorithm to try to solve **A**
 4. If **B** is easy, **A** is easy

-* **NP** is Nondeterministic Polynomial means a **solution** to an NP problem can be **verified in polynomial time** even if the algorithm's solution is non polynomial.
-We don't know whether an NP problem is in P
+* **NP** is Nondeterministic Polynomial means a **solution** to an NP problem can be **verified in polynomial time** but we don't know if it's solvable in polynomial time
 * **NP-Complete** is NP problems that are also as hard as NP-Hard problems.
-If any NP-complete problem can be solved quickly (in polynomial time), then all problems in NP can also be solved quickly.
-Their solutions are verifiable in polynomial time
+If any NP-complete problem can be solved quickly (in polynomial time), then all problems in NP can also be solved quickly
 * **NP-Hard** is a problem at least as hard as NP.
-If you can solve an NP-Hard problem in polynomial time, you can solve all NP problems in polynomial time
+We don't know if it's solvable or verifiable in P. If you can solve an NP-Hard problem in polynomial time, you can solve all NP problems in polynomial time

 * Cook Levin theorem says all NP Problems can be converted into a satisfiability problem